sigasi/sigasi_insights/content/manual/rules/verilog_associations.md

 ---
-title: Verilog port and parameter associations
+title: Verilog Port and Parameter Associations
 ---

 Sigasi Studio has several checks on Verilog port and parameter associations.

 ## Named parameter and port connections have to be used for all instances with many parameters / ports

-A long list of positional parameter or port connections is difficult to read and maintain.
-Therefor, Sigasi Studio warns if a list of positional connections is longer than 3 items (rules 24 and 26).
+A long list of positional parameters or port connections is difficult to read and maintain.
+Therefore, Sigasi Studio warns if a list of positional connections is longer than 3 items (rules 24 and 26).
 If the number of associations is larger than 3, named connections should be used.

 <pre>module sub(input clk, arst, enable, data, output reg data_out);